lamhoangtung/colab_ssh/README.md

 [![codecov](https://codecov.io/gh/lamhoangtung/colab_ssh/branch/master/graph/badge.svg)](https://codecov.io/gh/Techainer/mlchain-python)
 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/lamhoangtung/colab_ssh/blob/master/LICENSE)

+## Prerequisite
+- This package only allow SSH public key authentication so you will need to prepare once.
+You might alreday had one at `~/.ssh/id_rsa.pub`.
+Refer [this](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to create a new one if you don't had once already
+- In order to connect to the SSH tunel from your machine, you will need to install `cloudflared` from [here](https://developers.cloudflare.com/argo-tunnel/getting-started/installation) into your machine

 ## Usage

-Create a new Colab notebook with two cell with the following content:
+Create a new Colab notebook with a single cell with the following content:
 ```python
 !pip3 install linus_colab_ssh